/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 Use this when: your downstream tool gives empty or inconsistent results despite the input “looking right” in your terminal.

-The incident I opened with: a large log set across multiple services, the failure window was unknown but the customer-impact window was a narrow band of minutes, and the bug only hit a small fraction of transactions.
+Back to the scenario from the opening: a large log set across multiple services, an unknown failure window, a customer-impact window that’s only a narrow band of minutes, and a bug that hits just a small fraction of transactions.

-Here’s the pipeline I built that night, with patterns 1-5 stacked:
+Here’s a pipeline for exactly that situation, with patterns 1-5 stacked:

 # Step 1: scope to the customer-impact window